benelan/gh-fzf/README.md

 gh fzf <command> [flags]
 ```

-This extension adds a new command that wraps GitHub's "list" subcommands with
+This extension adds a new command that wraps GitHub's `list` subcommands with
 fzf to make them fuzzy findable.
 All of the arguments after `<command>` are
 passed directly to `gh`.
 Because of the way shell works, you need to escape
 quotes required by GitHub, e.g. [strings with whitespace](https://docs.github.com/en/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax#use-quotation-marks-for-queries-with-whitespace).